kariy/blog/content/blog/macos-fsync.md

 +++
-title = "On MacOS, fsync may not be enough" date = "2024-06-23T12:51:44-04:00" description = "The behaviour of fsync on Mac OS X" draft = true tags = ["os"]
+title = "On MacOS, fsync may not be enough to guarantee data durability" date = "2024-06-23T12:51:44-04:00" description = "The behaviour of fsync on Mac OS X" draft = true tags = ["os"]
 +++

+On my journey to learn about the internals of databases, I stumbled upon a quite interesting(?) fact about the behaviour of `fsync` on Mac OS X.

+## the journey of a write

+When you instruct your program to write data to a file, the data may go through several layers before it finally end up on the physical disk platter or flash chips of the storage device.

+## `fsync` behaviour on Mac OS X

+The POSIX standard describe `fsync` as a method to force a physical write of data from the buffer cache, in order to ensure that all data up to the time of the fsync has been recorded on disk and thus will survive a system crash.

-According to the manual page of `fsync` on Mac OS X:
+However, according to the manual page of `fsync` on Mac OS X:

 > Note that while fsync() will flush all data from the host to the drive (i.e. the "permanent storage device"), the drive itself may not physically write the data to the platters for quite some time and it may be written in an out-of-order sequence.
 >
 > Specifically, if the drive loses power or the OS crashes, the application may find that only some or none of their data was written.
 The disk drive may also re-order the data so that later writes may be present, while earlier writes are not.

-When `fsync` is called, the data is sent to the storage device, but it does't wait until the device has actually written the data to the physical media.
+When `fsync` is called on Mac OS, the data is sent to the storage device, but it does't wait until the device has actually written the data to the physical media.
 The dirty pages may instead reside in the device write [disk buffer](https://en.wikipedia.org/wiki/Disk_buffer) (not to be confused with the kernel page cache) for a while before it is persisted.

 Just calling `fsync` does not guarantee that the data will be persisted to the permanent storage device.
 To provide that guarantee, Mac OS X provides the `F_FULLFSYNC` command on the `fcntl` system call.